iechor/docs/content/engine/swarm/secrets.md

 real-world example, continue to
 [Intermediate example: Use secrets with a Nginx service](#intermediate-example-use-secrets-with-a-nginx-service).

-1. Add a secret to Docker.
-The `docker secret create` command reads standard input because the last argument, which represents the file to read the secret from, is set to `-`.
+1. Add a secret to iEchor.
+The `iechor secret create` command reads standard input because the last argument, which represents the file to read the secret from, is set to `-`.

     ```console
-    $ printf "This is a secret" | docker secret create my_secret_data -
+    $ printf "This is a secret" | iechor secret create my_secret_data -
     ```

 2. Create a `redis` service and grant it access to the secret.
 By default,